 - minor route realignment of the morning peak 460 to service the interchange in Mount Ommaney Shopping Centre to provide better transport connections with other services.

-In addition to the above and as part of Council's commitment to providing an integrated and accessible public transport network for Brisbane, from Monday 19 August, Council commenced a 12-month trial of two hail-and-ride Personalised Public Transport services to travel from:
+From Monday 19 August 2019, Council commenced a 12-month trial of two hail-and-ride Personalised Public Transport services to travel from:

 - Westlake to Mount Ommaney Shopping Centre

 - Wacol Station to Sumner Park Industrial Estate.